onethawt/idaplugins-list/README.md

 # **TODO**
 - [ ] Add more plugins
-- [ ] Organize plugins hierarchically
 - [ ] Fork repositories and import non-github hosted repos
 - [ ] Annotate each plugin with IDA version
+- [ ] Organize plugins hierarchically.
+There's a lot of plugins with varying scopes.
+So until the list becomes unwieldy, I will defer this task.

 # Plugins